codeorganic/psgs/exampleSite/content/english/about.md

 image: "images/about_1.jpg"
 ---
 The Puget Sound Gesneriad Society (PSGS) is a chapter of the international Gesneriad Society.
 Both are non- profit organizations that encourage the culture of plants in the gesneriad family.
-Our chapter meets ten times a year* to exchange plants and information, enjoy a program about plants, hold a business meeting, and participate in a plant raffle.
+Our chapter meets ten times a year (usually the second Sunday of the month) to exchange plants and information, enjoy a program about plants, hold a business meeting, and participate in a plant raffle.

-*Meetings are currently being held virtually.
 If you wish to attend a meeting or have further questions, please [contact us](/contact/).

 {{< rawhtml >}}